ibnsamy96/fwd-storefront-backend/README.md

 BCRYPT_PASSWORD=password@123
 ```

-3. run db-migarte to setup your database on port 5432 as declared in .env
+4. run db-migrate to setup your database **on port 5432 as declared in .env**

 ```shell
 db-migrate up
 ```

-4. to run project will be running **on localhost port 3000**
+5. to run project will be running **on localhost port 3000**

 ```shell
 npm start